LDAWG-a11y/a11yWebApp/src/guides/html-headings-for-use-as-content.md

 Each heading has a default size but this can be changed with style and using CSS font-size property.

+## Length

+While technically there is no limit to the length of a heading, the heading should be not be long as multiple headings will be read by assistive technology.

 ## Page organisation

 Use headings for labelling regions on the page, by associating the heading with the specific page region by using the aria-labelledby to point to the existing element using its unique id.